 - You can also apply for a Work Holiday Visa (WHV, subclass 417) if you come from an eligible country.
 Usually, this visa allows you to work and travel in Australia.
 It is very popular with young Europeans who would like to visit Oz while earning some money on the side.More info here: http://www.immi.gov.au/

-- UPDATE: In April 2017, the Prime Minister of Australia cancelled the 457 visa and decided to replace it with the Temporary Skill Shortage Visa (TSS), which will involve a smaller number of jobs and which will be of two kinds:-A “short-term” visa, for a maximum of two years.
+- UPDATE: In April 2017, the Prime Minister of Australia cancelled the 457 visa and decided to replace it with the Temporary Skill Shortage Visa (TSS), which will involve a smaller number of occupations in the list of jobs required in Australia, and which will be of two kinds:-A “short-term” visa, for a maximum of two years.

 -A “medium-term” visa, for a maximum of four years.